huningxin/webvr/explainer.md

   // Ensure the canvas context is compatible and create the VRLayer.
   SetupCanvasLayer().then(() => {
     // Start the render loop
-    vrSession.commit().then(OnFirstVRFrame);
+    vrSession.requestVRFrame().then(OnFirstVRFrame);
   });
 }
 ```

 ### Setting up a VRLayer

 The content to present to the device is defined by a [`VRLayer`](https://w3c.github.io/webvr/#interface-vrlayer).
-In the initial version of the spec only one layer type, `VRCanvasLayer`, is defined and only one layer can be used at a time.
+In the initial version of the spec only one layer type, `VRWebGLLayer`, is defined and only one layer can be used at a time.
 This is set via the `VRSession.baseLayer` attribute. (`baseLayer` because future versions of the spec will likely enable multiple layers, at which point this would act like the `firstChild` attribute of a DOM element.)

-In order for a WebGL canvas to be used with a `VRCanvasLayer`, it's context must be _compatible_ with the `VRDevice`.
+In order for a WebGL canvas to be used with a `VRWebGLLayer`, it's context must be _compatible_ with the `VRDevice`.
 This can mean different things for different environments.
 For example, on a desktop computer this means that the context should be created against the graphics adapter that the `VRDevice` is physically plugged into.
 On most mobile devices though, that's not a concern and so the context will always be compatible.
 In either case, the WebVR application will need to take steps to ensure WebGL context compatibility before using it with a `VRLayer`.

 When it comes to ensuring canvas compatibility there's a two broad categories that apps will fall under.